Undergraduate teaching assistant handbook

 Academic conduct 1

-Suppose that, when grading, you notice that two students' solutions are identical, even though the assignment instructions clearly state that students should not work together, and even though the assignment was complicated enough that the chance of all answers being identical is negligible.
+Suppose that when grading, you notice that two students' solutions are identical.
+The assignment instructions clearly state that students should not work together, and the assignment was complicated enough that the chance of all answers being identical is negligible.
 You happen to see one of the students later that day, and ask the student about the similarity.
 The student tearfully confesses that they copied the other student's work because they had trouble at work lately, were falling behind in the class, and were afraid of failing it.
 The student also asks you not to report the incident to the instructor because they were afraid of getting "kicked out of school."

 Q1.
 What are your responsibilities in this situation?
 Should you report the incident to the instructor?